Ramgath/hk_racing_project/docs/decisions.md

         *   **Output:**
             *   `<=200K tokens`: $10.00
             *   `> 200K tokens`: $15.00
-    *   **Impact:** Even the highest quality model tested is currently too expensive for this specific large-scale task.
+    *   **Impact:** The highest quality model tested is currently too expensive for *bulk historical processing*.
+However, the free tier allows for limited, ongoing processing or targeted analysis of specific race days, and increased workload adoption is contingent on future API price reductions or an increase in free tier limits.

 **Coherence Summary for Week 4:** These decisions coherently outline strategies for handling data heterogeneity (differing report structures, comprehensive incident data), including enriching incident understanding by incorporating both "Stewards' Reports" and "Comments on Running."
 A key operational decision redefines the `race_calendar.py` script as the trigger for a more orchestrated scraping pipeline.
 Furthermore, a sophisticated proposed solution for nuanced incident data extraction (LLM) was explored, leading to a data-driven rationale for pausing that solution due to model unreliability and prohibitive costs identified during testing.
 This demonstrates a pragmatic approach to R&D, data enrichment, and pipeline automation within budget constraints.
 The project will proceed with other alignment tasks while the LLM-dependent component is on hold, but with a clearer path for future incident data integration and a more structured approach to ongoing data collection.